Richard Beach

-Sir Richard Beach (died 1692) was an English officer in the Royal Navy.
+Sir Richard Beach (died 1692) was an English naval officer and privateer.
+Following the execution of Charles I and the establishment of the Commonwealth of England, Beach continued to serve the Royalist cause as a privateer.
+After the restoration of the monarchy, Beach served in the Royal Navy until his death in 1692.

 Career

+Royalist and Privateer

+In 1651, Beach commanded a Royalist warship, the St. Michael, during John Granville's defence of the Isles of Scilly.
+The Royalists were defeated, and Beach was demanded as a hostage by General-at-Sea Robert Blake.

+Beach reappears in the historical record in mid-1653, though it is unclear whether he was released or escaped.
+At this time, he began operating as a privateer out of the French port of Brest, flying the colours of Charles II.

+By January 1654, Beach was captain of the Royal James, and commanding a squadron of four frigates.
+By February 1654, his flotilla was down to three frigates, operating off of the west coast of England.
+In response, the Commonwealth began to convoy merchant vessels, and withdrew a number of ships earmarked for service in the First Anglo-Dutch War.

-Richard Beach was captain of the Royalist St. Michael in 1651.
-By 1654 he commanded a squadron of three frigates sailing out of Brest, and bent on his capture were the Parliamentary admirals Robert Blake and William Penn.
-Beach's ship, the Royal James, was finally taken in March 1654, off the Isles of Sicily, by the Constant Warwick under Captain Potter.
+Beach and the Royal James were captured in March 1654, off the Isles of Sicily, by the Constant Warwick under Captain Richard Potter.
 Beach was brought back to Plymouth, but was freed in an exchange of prisoners on 29 April, and went back to his old practice of privateering until the Restoration in 1660.

+Restoration

 Beach was made captain of the Crown about 1661.
 In 1663, he was promoted to the Leopard of fifty-fix guns, and sent as convoy to the Turkey fleet; his commission for this purpose, bearing date 14 December 1663, being inserted in the Memoirs of Naval Affairs, from the year 1666 to the year 1672, commonly called The Duke of York's Memoirs.
 He continued to command this ship till 1666, when the joint admirals, Prince Rupert and the Duke of Albemarle, removed him into the Fairfax.
 In the following year the Duke of York appointed him to the Greenwich; and, in 1669, to the Hampshire.